NickLaughlin1/Amazon-and-Ebay-Scrape/README.md

 # Amazon-Scrape and Ebay-Scrape
-(Ebay portion in progress)
 A web scrapper that scrapes search results on Amazon or Ebay.
 Gets the name, price, rating, product link, and image link of each listing and exports it to a csv file.
-Uses rotating proxies and user agents so there is less chance of being detected by Amazon.
+Uses rotating proxies and user agents so there is less chance of being detected by Amazon or eBay.
 You can disable the rotating proxies by commenting out these two lines of code in settings.py.

 ```
 'rotating_proxies.middlewares.RotatingProxyMiddleware': 610,